- Flower Meanings

 Proper Funeral Etiquette

 Dealing with a death of a family member, friend, or acquaintance is never an easy thing to accept or go through.
-At times it may be difficult to know how to conduct oneself, what to wear, and what is an appropriate condolence gift to send.
-Here are some traditional guidelines that should shed some light on funeral traditions as well as provide guidance on proper funeral etiquette.
+It may be difficult to know how to conduct oneself, what to wear, and what is an appropriate condolence gift to send for a funeral and visitation.
+If you find yourself wondering, what flowers are appropriate for a funeral, we can help answer your question.
+Here are some traditional guidelines that should shed some light on funeral traditions as well as provide guidance on proper visitation funeral etiquette.
+We've also included how to send flowers to a visitation or funeral that are appropriate and answers for those wondering do you send flowers to the visitation service or visitation funeral.

 The Visitation or Wake

 The visitation or wake, typically occurs a day or two before the funeral.
 It is a time to express sympathy and may also provide closure for grieving loved ones.
 This ritual is common among Catholic and Protestant faiths, and those that attend include close family and friends, distant relatives, neighbors, and acquaintances.
 When entering the visitation, be sure to approach the family and pass on your sympathies for their loss during this trying time.
 If there is an open casket, while not mandatory, it is a sign of respect to view the deceased and offer a silent prayer.
-Guest books are usually on a table at the roomís entrance and should be signed so the family has all names and addresses when it comes to writing thank you notes.
-If you live out-of-town and/or unable to attend, a short phone call or email (in the case of acquaintances) should be made or sent to express condolences, and it's very common to send flowers ahead of time with a personal message.
+Guest books are usually on a table at the room’s entrance and should be signed so the family has all names and addresses when it comes to writing thank you notes.
+If you live out-of-town and/or unable to attend, a short phone call or email (in the case of acquaintances) should be made or sent to express condolences and many send flowers for visitation occasions.
+If you're wondering do I send flowers to visitation or funerals?
+Yes, it's very common and considered good funeral visitation etiquette to send flowers ahead of time with a personal message to at least one if not both.

 The Funeral or Memorial Service